jfchoii/saints3/wiki/Step-by-Step-Guide.md

 We have two communication and knowledge hubs to choose from:

 1. Discord - No interaction is required.
 You do not need headsets nor are you required to talk.
 Discord is actually easier, more fun with more enjoyable content.
-[Join now by clicking this link] (https://discord.gg/BvsTpQKhrF)
+Join now by clicking [this link](https://discord.gg/BvsTpQKhrF)
-Or, first learn about Discord and then join:  Discord Overview
+or learn about Discord and then join:  [Discord Overview](Discord-Overview.md)
-1. Non-Discord - Go to this link in your browser: <jfchoii.github.io/saints3> or <tiny.one/allsaints> and you will be greeted with a table of contents that will link you to all guild and game information, guidelines, helpful information and the latest news that is updated weekly.
+1. Non-Discord - Go to this link in your browser: <https://jfchoii.github.io/saints3> or <https://tiny.one/allsaints> and you will be greeted with a table of contents that will link you to all guild and game information, guidelines, helpful information and the latest news that is updated weekly.

 Once you have access to the information, then your journey begins.

-## Step 2 - Read, Learn and ACT
+## Step 2 - Read, Learn and Act
 We recommend that all members read though our [Guild Handbook](Guild-Handbook.md), and if you are completely new  to trading guilds that you start with [Guild Basics](Guild-Basics.md).

 We want you to be successful and we care deeply about you as a person and your level of enjoyment in the guild and game.

 If you need help with selling, we recommend that you carefully read our [Sales Handbook](Sales-Handbook.md).
-Do your best to learn and grow.
-We can help you, which is explained in the [Guild Handbook](Guild-Handbook.md).
+We can help you, and assistance that the guild can offer is explained in the [Guild Handbook](Guild-Handbook.md). <!--Do your best to learn and grow.
+We can help you, which is explained in the [Guild Handbook](Guild-Handbook.md).-->

 Stay informed by reading the [Guild News](Guild-News.md).
 Updates are usually made by the end of every Tuesday.
 The Ranking reports, lottery results, events and awards are also linked in the News also and for non-discord members, every update is published in the in-game MOTD (Message of the day)!